Writing sample · Messaging Framework · Enterprise GRC Platform Launch

 Why this analysis was commissioned

-Effective rollout and launch communication doesn't begin with writing — it begins with understanding the competitive landscape the message is entering.
+Effective rollout and launch communication begins with understanding the competitive landscape the message is entering.
 This analysis was produced to answer a specific strategic question: given what each competitor is doing, where they're vulnerable, and what enterprise buyers are looking for in this market right now, how should this company position itself and communicate its post-acquisition story?

-"The most dangerous position in a consolidating market is to be the company that grew but didn't change its story.
-The acquisition created new capabilities which compels the communication strategy to define a new narrative."
+"The most dangerous position in a consolidating market is the company that keeps its original story."

 About this sample